QingZhang990806/personal-info/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Qing Zhang is a Research Assistant of Biostatistics at the Durham University.
+Her research interests include medical statistics and linear mixed models.
+She joins the Biostatistics Unit at the Durham University.
 {style="text-align: justify;"}